Why Do I Feel Responsible for My Parents?

 • recognizing unconscious loyalties

-• disentangling from inherited emotional burdens
+• disentangling from inherited burdens

-• developing healthier boundaries
+• restoring healthy boundaries

 People may remain loving and supportive while no longer sacrificing themselves emotionally.

-Movement Toward Balance with Family Constellations
+Movement Toward Balance With Family Constellations

 As awareness grows, people often begin learning to: